fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

 dimension in a balanced way to be a sustainable upward spiral.
 Money is important as well, but should never be your focus.

-- Don't just be busy sawing all the time - you need to sharpen the saw every now and then.
+- Don't just be busy sawing all the time - you need to sharpen the saw now and then.
 - Four dimensions of renewal:
     - physical: exercise, nutrition, stress management
     - spiritual: Value clarification and commitment, study & meditation
     - mental: reading, visualizing, planning, writing
     - social/emotional: service, empathy, synergy, intrinsic security
-- most use these dimensions, though they may be called differently
+- Most use these dimensions, though they may be called differently
-- physical: doesn't really matter what, but it is important to do _something_
+- Physical: doesn't really matter what, but it is important to do _something_
-- spiritual: living an active commitment to your value center
+- Spiritual: living an active commitment to your value center
-- mental: mostly through formal education, but always continue learning
+- Mental: mostly through formal education, but always continue learning
-- social/emotional: serving others, living service creates ample purpose
+- Social/emotional: serving others, living service creates ample purpose
-- needs to be balanced - and the same is true for organizations
+- Needs to be balanced - and the same is true for organizations
-- earning money is necessary, but a bigger purpose is required to sustain it
+- Earning money is necessary, but a bigger purpose is required to sustain it
-- necessary for balanced renewal
+- Necessary for balanced renewal
-- continuous improvement is an upward spiral
+- Continuous improvement is an upward spiral

 ### Afterword